Edgewall Software

 Having changeset and source resources be child resources of a repository resource would allow to easily set permissions at the level of a whole repository (for example in the AuthzPolicyPlugin).
 The current "composite id" would make this difficult.

-• Keywords authzpolicy added; authz removed
+Keywords: authzpolicy added; authz removed

 The problem is that there is no way to deny access (in the Browse Source view) per a directory inside VCS with current code.
 I mean there's no call to AuthzPolicy plugins during the directory structure rendering.

-Please see the provided patch Download - it is very short and easy to understand what I'm talking about.
+Please see the provided patch - it is very short and easy to understand what I'm talking about.

 Replying to esizikov@…: